pfrunzio/SeniorProject/README.md

 # SeniorProject

-# by Paola and Brandon
+by Paola and Brandon

+Banked Curves Simulation